gardener/landscaper/docs/Executors.md

 State: the state of a container or script is persisted by copying data to a specific directory (envvar `STATE`).
 This directory is then tarred and persisted as secret data.
 In the future we may have to use volumes or a blob store.

+## Constraints

+### State Handling

+Each Deployer is responsible for persisting and managing the state of DeployItems of its type.

+### Idempotence

+DeployItems might be processed multiple times for various reasons, their execution is therefore required to be idempotent.